Absorbed dose: Deterministic effects

 Conventionally, in radiation protection, unmodified absorbed dose is only used for indicating the immediate health effects due to high levels of acute dose.
 These are tissue effects, such as in acute radiation syndrome, which are also known as deterministic effects.
 These are effects which are certain to happen in a short time.
+The time between exposure and vomiting may be used as a heuristic for quantifying a dose when more precise means of testing are unavailable.